 Climate change could be set to wipe a handful of domain names off the Internet’s map.
-The Pacific island nations of Tuvalu and Tonga, which own the .tv and .to domain names, are both slowly sinking, and once gone their Web identities might follow.
+The Pacific island nations of Tuvalu and Tonga which own the .tv and .to domain names are both slowly sinking and once gone their Web identities might follow.

-Tracking studies suggest that Tuvalu â€“ a collection of four reef islands and five atolls, the highest point of which is just 4.5 metres above sea level â€“ could be completely below water within 30-50 years.
+Tracking studies suggest that Tuvalu â€“ a collection of four reef islands and five atolls the highest point of which is just 4.5 metres above sea level â€“ could be completely below water within 30-50 years.

-Other relatively low-lying island states which could face a similar submerged end include Tonga, with its .to domain name; Kiribati (.ki), the Maldives (.mv) and the Marshall Islands (.mh).
+Other relatively low-lying island states which could face a similar submerged end include Tonga with its .to domain name; Kiribati (.ki) the Maldives (.mv) and the Marshall Islands (.mh).

-However, none of them enjoy a domain name which such strong commercial appeal as Tuvalua’s .tv.
+However none of them enjoy a domain name which such strong commercial appeal as Tuvalua’s .tv.
 The island’s government receives US$4m per year under its exclusive domain registry agreement with Internet giant VeriSign.
-This is a fortune for the island which has almost no natural resources and, ironically enough, no TV station.
+This is a fortune for the island which has almost no natural resources and ironically enough no TV station.

-But if the island vanishes, will the domain name follow?
-US domain name registry GoDaddy is recommending its customers against buying .tv names, claiming that under ICANN rules the domain names from any defunct country must be phased out.
+But if the island vanishes will the domain name follow?
+US domain name registry GoDaddy is recommending its customers against buying .tv names claiming that under ICANN rules the domain names from any defunct country must be phased out.

-Look up a .tv domain name on GoDaddy and a pop-up box appears to warn that â€œthe island of Tuvalu is sinkingâ€ and recommends .com, .net and .info as alternatives.
+Look up a .tv domain name on GoDaddy and a pop-up box appears to warn that â€œthe island of Tuvalu is sinkingâ€ and recommends .com .net and .info as alternatives.

-article in which a spokesman for VeriSign said that a defunct country’s Internet domain lives on, citing the continuation of .su addresses despite the fall of the Soviet Union in 1991.
+It’s hard to imagine thousands of TV stations production houses and individual programs all walking away from their investment in .tv Web addresses and much speculation has pointed to a USA Today article in which a spokesman for VeriSign said that a defunct country’s Internet domain lives on citing the continuation of .su addresses despite the fall of the Soviet Union in 1991.

-Of course, given that VeriSign makes a mint from its exclusive rights for .tv addresses you’d expect them to be spruiking the domain name’s survival long after the island of Tuvalu has gone.
+Of course given that VeriSign makes a mint from its exclusive rights for .tv addresses you’d expect them to be spruiking the domain name’s survival long after the island of Tuvalu has gone.